Cowboys News App [Android]

 The battle for snaps between Chidobe Awuzie, Anthony Brown, and Jourdan Lewis will be an intriguing ongoing storyline.
 Awuzie was the starter last year, and will hopefully make a big developmental leap in his third year.

 But Anthony Brown has proven himself a capable player despite being just a 6th-round pick in 2016.
-Entering the final year of his rookie deal, Brown will certainly be pushing for a significant role this season to hopefully help his marketability in 2020.
+Entering the final year of his rookie deal, Brown will certainly be pushing for a significant role this season to hopefully help his free agent marketability in 2020.

 Jourdan Lewis